Blog

 5. Keep your ego in check.

 1. Shut up and listen.
-This is the #1 most important guideline.
-It's impossible to talk and listen simultaneously.
-When you are engaged in listening, let the speaker have the floor.
+It is impossible to talk and listen simultaneously.
+Let the speaker have the floor.

 2. Show genuine interest.
 While listening, you should convey a lively curiosity and concern to the speaker.
 This listening style will encourage the employee to speak freely.
 The open dialogue that follows should allow you to learn about their career aspirations, fears and doubts.

 3. Focus on the speaker.
-Are you giving your full attention to the person speaking or is your mind wandering?
-Concentrate.
-Shut out background noise and distractions.
+Concentrate on what the employee is saying.
+Filter out background noise and distractions.
 Ensure that the meeting spot is relatively soundproof and that other people in the workplace cannot overhear what is being said.

-4. Empathize with the Employee.
-Each employee has problems, needs and concerns that they consider vital and personal.
-Put yourself in their shoes and try to see the workplace environment as they see it.
+4. Empathize with the employee.
+Each employee has their own problems, needs and concerns that they consider vital and personal.
+Put yourself in their shoes and try to see the workplace environment the same way they see it.

 5. Make sure you understand.
 If you feel you don't fully understand something or feel you may have missed a point that the speaker was making, ask for clarification now before it catches you up later.